JohnStout/decode_lab_code/notebooks/projects/miniscope validation/READ ME.md

 First and foremost, we collect miniscope data as individual recording files of 1000 samples each.
 Every 1000 samples, a new video is made from the miniscope recordings.

+I have been using Fiji to merge these videos for analysis with CaImAn

 ---

 If you want to convert your data to NWB